-Often called the “father of Tartan Noir”, McIlvanney’s legendary status makes him as a good a writer as any to begin your descent into the genre.
+Often called the “father of Tartan noir”, McIlvanney’s legendary status makes him as good a writer as any to ignite your journey into the crime fiction genre.
 McIlvanney wasn’t just a crime writer–he also wrote philosophical and literary novels.
-But Laidlaw, his crime trilogy, ushered in a new era of noir and crime fiction in Scotland.
+But McIlvanney's Jack Laidlaw crime trilogy ushered in a new era of noir and crime fiction in Scotland.
+Laidlaw is the first in the series, and introduces readers to the hard-drinking philosopher detective.

 Knots and Crosses